lucasrls98/projeto-dolar-hoje/README.md

 # 💵 Dólar Hoje

-A beautiful Vue.js application that displays the current dollar exchange rate in Brazilian Real (BRL) in real-time.
+A beautiful Vue.js application that displays the current dollar exchange rate in Brazilian Real (BRL) in real-time and calculates net income.

 ## ✨ Features